-The Equator Memorial Project is a group of international artists who are creating art pieces and functional objects by recycling historical materials of ruins from world heritage sites.
-The target is to held series of exhibitions in galleries or museums worldwide for the importance of the environment, justice, freedom and peace.
-On every exhibition it will be approximately 80-100 art pieces created by 20 international artists.
-A part of the income for each sold piece will be allocated to charity fund for supporting humanitarian and community projects.
+Project purpose: The Equator Memorial Project is a group of international artists who are creating art pieces and functional objects by recycling historical materials of ruins from world heritage sites.
+The mission is to hold a series of exhibitions in galleries or museums worldwide in support of a sustainable environment, justice, freedom and peace.
+At each exhibition approximately 50 – 60 art pieces will be presented created by selection of international artists.
+A part of the income for each sold or rented piece will be allocated to a charity fund for humanitarian and community projects.

 The idea for The Equator Memorial Project had its genesis in a bed Johann Sigmarsson designed and made in 2011.
 Friends and acquaintances showed immediate interest and he was soon commissioned to make another one as a wedding anniversary gift.
 Sigmarsson went on to build shelves, an armchair with leather seats, and a desk with leather trimmings.
 Word got around about his furniture making and eventually a small group of people began to form around the current project.
 In May 2012, Sigmarsson was watching a report on the evening news about the Association of Icelandic Ports and its intention to refurbish the Reykjavík Harbour.
 Apparently, much of the jetty was to be removed and discarded.
 It occurred to him then that the wood might be recycled and used to make furniture.
 And this was the beginning of a brand new idea.